harrylu99/blog/docs/reactSourceCode/FiberWorkingPrinciple.md

 ## Double Buffer Fiber Tree

 There will be at most two `Fiber tree` in `React` at the same time.
-The `Fiber tree` corresponding to the content currently displayed on the screen is called the `current tree`, and the `Fiber tree` being built in memory is called the `workInProgress tree`.
+The `Fiber tree` corresponding to the content currently displayed on the screen is called the `current tree`, and the `Fiber tree` which built in the memory is called the `workInProgress tree`.

-The `Fiber node` in the `current tree` are called `current fiber`, and the `Fiber node` in the `workInProgress tree` are called `workInProgress fiber`, and they are connected by the `alternate` property.
+The `Fiber node` in the `current Fiber tree` are called `current fiber`, and the `Fiber node` in the `workInProgress Fiber tree` are called `workInProgress fiber`, and they are connected by the `alternate` property.

 ```js
 currentFiber.alternate === workInProgressFiber;